 The purpose of placement testing is to ensure that a student has the academic skills necessary to succeed in the chosen program of study.
 Minimum test score requirements are established based on statewide standards.
-Applicants for all degree, diploma, and selected certificate programs must take the ASSET or COMPASS placement exam unless they can provide exemption documentation.
+Applicants for all degree, diploma, and selected certificate programs must take the COMPASS or ASSET placement exam unless they can provide exemption documentation.
 (See Exemption from Placement Testing.)
-Reasonable accommodations are made during testing for those who have a documented need.
-The examiner should be notified prior to testing and provided with documentation if special accommodations are needed.
+Applicants taking the placement test at GNTC will have two opportunities to achieve scores that meet the program level requirements.
+Failure to achieve scores at program level requirements in one or more subjects will require taking learning support classes in the deficient areas.
+A link to a list of test preparation websites is available on the GNTC website under the "Admissions" tab on the "Testing Center" page.